oeyoews/talks/packages/2024-08-23-kubecon-hk/slides.md

 </div>

 <!--
+Let's get to the journey.

-Deploying large language models involves complex setups and management.
+As being in the role of infra team as well as AI team, many of you may understand that deploying large language models involves complex setups and management.
 -->

 ---